Video Interview Practice Tool

 Tip 4 – Get Used to Recording Yourself

-After utilizing our Video Interview Practice tool to practice, be sure to review your videos.
+Be sure to review your videos after using our Video Interview practice tool as these will help you understand how you will appear to interviewers.
 Use our self-assessment tool to score your performance, determine where you are excelling and where you can use improvement.

 Tip 5 – Be Ready to Answer a Variety of Questions